jnicho02/tapir-reports/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tapir-reports.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jnicho02/tapir-reports.
+Companies may sponsor a feature request by contacting Jez at TapirTech.